tcx4c70/coc-csharp/README.md

 - [ ] Support more LSP extensions from the language server
 - [ ] Add Razor support

-## Known issues

-- [ ] Doesn't work on Windows. coc.nvim, just like VS Code, will encode some chars in the URI, e.g. `file:///c:/Users/...` -> `file:///c%3A/Users/...`,
-  but the roslyn language server will decode it to `/c:%3A/Users/...`.
-Don't know it's client's or server's duty to encode/decode the URI correctly.
-  It seems that microsoft thinks it's client's duty since they skip the escaping in vscode-csharp (the client side).

 ## Thanks

 - [vscode-csharp](https://github.com/dotnet/vscode-csharp)